asokolsky/RESTing-with-Flask/01.flask/farm/README.md

 ## Farm Configuration

 Folder conf contains configuration files.
 Default configuration file name is farm.cfg.
-This file is read by both farm server and client.
+This file is read by both farm server and client - after all both need to know where the server is located.

 ## Server

-We are starting with a 'Hello World' server implemented in python3 using (bare) Flask.
+We begin with a 'Hello World' server implemented in python3 using (bare) Flask.

 To learn more about building flask applications check out: